Galileo project: Amalthea

 A final discovery occurred during the last two orbits of the mission.
 When the spacecraft passed the orbit of Amalthea, the star scanner detected unexpected flashes of light that were reflections from seven to nine moonlets.
-None of the individual moonlets were reliably sighted twice, so no orbits were determined.
-It is believed that they were most likely debris ejected from Amalthea and form a tenuous, and perhaps temporary, ring.
+None of the individual moonlets was reliably sighted twice, so no orbits were determined.
+It is believed that they were most likely debris ejected from Amalthea that formed a tenuous, and perhaps temporary, ring around Jupiter.

 Star scanner

-Galileo's star scanner was a small optical telescope that provided an absolute attitude reference.
-It also made several scientific discoveries serendipitously.
+Galileo's star scanner was a small optical telescope that provided an absolute attitude reference, but it made several scientific discoveries serendipitously.
 In the prime mission, it was found that the star scanner was able to detect high-energy particles as a noise signal.
 This data was eventually calibrated to show the particles were predominantly >2 MeV electrons that were trapped in the Jovian magnetic belts, and released to the Planetary Data System.

 A second discovery occurred in 2000.
-The star scanner was observing a set of stars which included the second magnitude star Delta Velorum.
+The star scanner was observing a set of stars that included the second magnitude star Delta Velorum.
 At one point, this star dimmed for 8 hours below the star scanner's detection threshold.
-Subsequent analysis of Galileo data and work by amateur and professional astronomers showed that Delta Velorum is the brightest known eclipsing binary, brighter at maximum than even Algol.
+Subsequent analysis of Galileo data and work by amateur and professional astronomers showed that Delta Velorum is the brightest known eclipsing binary, brighter at maximum than Algol.
 It has a primary period of 45 days and the dimming is just visible with the naked eye.